 I want that poster.

 Some 15 years later.
 A boat trip, a voyage between southern Norway and the dry land and relative safeness of the west coast.
-Always seasick, always regretting, always accepting an invitation.
+Always seasick, always regretting, always accepting an invitation for repeat perfomance.
 By full sails and in rough weather.

 We make errands in small harbours, for beer and to give the nauseatic one a break.
 Can’t remember which little town — Grimstad? — but it had a tourist office, closed down for season, a step down from the pavement.